 The Wilson Foundation supports the Food & Mood Centre at Deakin University to conduct innovative research into the impact of nutrition on mental health.
-The Food & Mood Centre is the only academic research centre specifically focused on nutritional psychiatry, focusing on reducing, preventing or treating mental disorders through diet and nutrition.
-Professor Jacka and her team recently demonstrated that improving diet in people with a major depressive disorder can significantly alleviate their symptoms.
+The Food & Mood Centre is unique in the world in its focus on Nutritional Psychiatry research.
+Its mission is to generate and implement world’s best evidence for Nutritional Psychiatry and its vision is a world in which nutrition is recognised as fundamental to mental and brain health.
 With funding from the Wilson Foundation, important new research that examines the role of nutrition and the gut microbiota in mental and brain health is underway.
 This holds the promise of targeted interventions for the prevention and treatment of mental disorders that contribute so much to the global burden of disability.
+Professor Jacka states;

 “Poor diet is now the leading risk factor for early death in middle and high-income countries, and mental disorders impose the leading cause of disability.
 The new knowledge that diet and mental health are linked has extremely important implications for public health, policy, and clinical practice.”